dcubasoy/puppeteer-theater/README.md

 - Added JSDoc for everything!
 - Generated new API documentation using an automated tool (thankfully...)
 - Added some issues/improvements I'd like to see made in the project
-- Added: 4 Shows to demonstrate a use-case where theater could be / was used for a very interesting purpose.
-Aiming to submit a whitepaper before next DEFCON, but the smart ones can figure it out for yourself.
+- Added: 4 Shows to demonstrate a use-case where theater could be / was used for a very interesting purpose related to credential re-use attacks.
+Don't be stupid and don't be evil please.
 Upload to S3: Bucket name is defined by: `process.env.S3_BUCKET_PREFIX-theater-logs` Upload to Firebase/Google Cloud Storage: `process.env.GCLOUD_BUCKET_PREFIX-theater-logs`